A Quick Guide to Local Prosecution

 For the past two years, I have served as an Assistant District Attorney in the Suffolk County District Attorney’s Office, just across the river from Harvard Law School in Boston.
 I am assigned to the Boston Municipal Court – Central Division, the downtown trial court that handles misdemeanors and low-level felonies.
 My job is the composite of two separate functions: first, I help process the daily business of the court by answering on 20 to 80 cases every day in the arraignment, pretrial, and trial sessions, which formally start at 9:00 a.m., routinely last until 1:00 p.m., and sometimes stretch to 4:30 p.m. or later; second, I investigate and prepare the cases that are assigned to me, which starts after I get out of court and routinely lasts until 7:00 or 8:00 p.m., sometimes later, and can spill over into the weekend.
 The first of those two functions can be tiring, but teaches a young lawyer the basic nuances of oral presentation in the courtroom.
 The second is the more creative side of the job, allowing ADAs to work with police and security companies and victims to put together the proof needed to secure a successful prosecution, however that might be defined.
 Interrupting this daily rhythm is the trial.
 Periodically, one of my cases goes to trial, and I find myself in the midst of an honest-to-goodness courtroom trial, making a pitch for a conviction to a judge or jury.
 Trials are the marquee events of the justice system, and a major perk of the job.
 There has been much commentary in the press of late about how the jury trial is fading away, but not so for ADAs.
 We try cases, and lots of them.

-Additionally, I believe that effective courtroom advocacy is an important skill that a young litigator should develop so that he or she can draw on those abilities throughout the rest of his or her career.
+Additionally, I believe that effective courtroom advocacy is an important skill that a young litigator should develop so that they can draw on those abilities throughout the rest of their career.
 There are many litigation jobs that teach research and written advocacy; almost none that teaches courtroom rhetoric.
 My job is a notable exception.
 Every single day I am in court, learning by doing, training in the art of courtroom oratory.
 If you choose to become an ADA, you will too.

 To sum it all up: being an ADA is a unique, adrenaline-filled, and rewarding experience.
 It exposes young lawyers to unparalleled courtroom opportunities and gives them huge responsibility early in their careers.
 I love my job and highly recommend it to you.
 Good luck!